facebook/relay/docs/Guides-Routes.md

 ## Routes and Queries

 Routes are objects that define a set of root queries and input parameters.
-Here is a simple route that renders user `123`'s profile photo:
+Here is a simple route that might be used to render user `123`'s profile:

 ```
 var profileRoute = {
   queries: {
-    // Routes declare queries using functions that receive the top-level Relay
+    // Routes declare queries using functions that return a query root.
+Relay
-    // container and return a query root that composes one of its fragments.
+    // will automatically compose the `user` fragment from the Relay container
+    // paired with this route on a Relay.RootContainer
-    user: Component => Relay.QL`
+    user: () => Relay.QL`
       # In Relay, the GraphQL query name can be optionally omitted.
-      query {
-        user(id: $userID) {
+      query { user(id: $userID) }
-          ${Component.getFragment('user')}
-        }
-      }
     `,
   },
   params: {